 Next Stop at Haight Ashbury

 Birthplace of the 1960s counterculture movement, Haight-Ashbury draws a lively, diverse crowd looking to soak up the historic hippie vibe.
-Upper Haight Street is a hodgepodge of vintage clothing boutiques, record shops, bookstores, dive bars and casual, eclectic restaurants.
+Upper Haight Street is an assortment of vintage clothing boutiques, record shops, bookstores, dive bars, and casual, eclectic restaurants.
 Bordering Golden Gate Park, the neighborhood features many colorful, well-preserved Victorian homes, including the storied Grateful Dead House.

-Looking at the Golden Gate Bridge and not walking on it is like going for a safari without a camera.
-It’s a great experience to stroll the sidewalk and cross the iconic landmark.
+Looking at the Golden Gate Bridge and not walking on it is like going on a safari without a camera.
+Strolling the sidewalk and crossing the iconic landmark is a great experience.

-Stop at Palace of Fine Arts & Presidio Park
+Stop at the Palace of Fine Arts & Presidio Park

-The Palace of Fine Arts in the Marina District of San Francisco is a monumental structure originally constructed for the 1915 Panama-Pacific Exposition in order to exhibit works of art presented there.
+The Palace of Fine Arts in the Marina District of San Francisco is a monumental structure originally constructed for the 1915 Panama-Pacific Exposition to exhibit works of art presented there.

-Lombard Street is an east-west street in San Francisco, California that is famous for a steep, one-block section with eight hairpin turns.
-The pretty, postcard view of Lombard Street has become famous worldwide and many visitors enjoy seeing the cars carefully winding down the turns among the beautiful flower beds.
+Lombard Street is an east-west street in San Francisco, California, that is famous for a steep, for example one-block section with eight hairpin turns.
+Lombard Street’s pretty postcard view has become famous worldwide, and many visitors enjoy seeing the cars carefully winding down the turns among the beautiful flower beds.
 This is just one of the many cliff-like streets that horse-drawn wagons and early Model T Fords had trouble with.

 Portsmouth Square Chinatown

-Getting off at Chinatown gate or in Portsmouth Square will give you an opportunity to visit Cable Car Museum and Chinatown.
+Getting off at Chinatown gate or Portsmouth Square will allow you to visit Cable Car Museum and Chinatown.
 This is one of the oldest and most established Chinatowns in the U.S. Beyond iconic Dragon’s Gate, a bustling maze of streets and alleys brims with dim sum joints and other traditional eateries.
-You will also find bakeries, souvenir shops, and dark cocktail lounges and karaoke bars here.
+In addition, there are bakeries, souvenir shops, dark cocktail lounges, and karaoke bars.

 Plan a Stop at Pier 39 Fisherman’s Wharf

-A great place to spend time wondering in Ferry Building.
-You can also access or enjoy Sea Lions, Pier 39, Madam Tussaud and Cruise terminal from here.
-This 100-year-old terminal-turned-public-food market.
-There are few local favorites like Miette Bakery, Blue Bottle Coffee, and Cowgirl Creamery worth a try.
-On Saturdays, Tuesdays, and Thursdays experience the Ferry Plaza Farmer’s Market for a change.
+A great place to spend time wandering is Ferry Building.
+You can also access or enjoy Sea Lions, Pier 39, Madam Tussaud, and the Cruise terminal from here—this 100-year-old terminal-turned-public-food market.
+A few local favorites like Miette Bakery, Blue Bottle Coffee, and Cowgirl Creamery are worth a try.
+Experience the Ferry Plaza Farmer’s Market for a change on Saturdays, Tuesdays, and Thursdays.

 Washington Square / North Beach